-Our nominating and corporate governance committee will consist of Matthew Jacobson, Dev Ittycheria and Shardul Shah.
-The chair of our nominating and corporate governance committee will be Matthew Jacobson.
+Our nominating and corporate governance committee consists of Matthew Jacobson, Dev Ittycheria and Shardul Shah.
+The chair of our nominating and corporate governance committee is Matthew Jacobson.
 Our board of directors has determined that each member of the nominating and corporate governance committee is independent under Nasdaq listing standards.